Social Service Agencies

 Do Not Call (DNC) Registry

-The Do Not Call (DNC) provisions under PDPA, in effect since 2 January 2014, generally prohibit organisations from sending unsolicited commercial telemarketing messages in the form of voice calls, text or fax messages to Singapore telephone numbers, including mobile, fixed-line, residential and business numbers, registered with the DNC Registry.
+The Do Not Call (DNC) provisions under PDPA, in effect since 2 January 2014, generally prohibit agencies from sending unsolicited commercial telemarketing messages in the form of voice calls, text or fax messages to Singapore telephone numbers, including mobile, fixed-line, residential and business numbers, registered with the DNC Registry.
 Messages promoting charitable or religious causes do not fall under the purview of the DNC and are therefore still allowed.
 Please see chapters 3.8 to 3.13 of the DNC Advisory Guidelines for details.